describo/describo.github.io/src/tour.md

 const cards = [
     {
         text: `The dashboard.
 Select a folder of content to describe; load a previously used folder or manage data pack data.
-        Whether you are describing research data or creating a cultural collection, everything you do will be stored in this folder.
-        Nothing is locked up inside Describo.`,
+        Whether you are describing research data, creating a cultural collection or just discovering what your content is about, everything you do will be stored in this folder. <br/><strong>Nothing is locked up inside Describo.</strong>`,
         image: "/images/tour/desktop1.png",
     },
     {